 The film follows the design and construction of the New York headquarters of digital agency R/GA (in collaboration with architects Foster + Partners) who have been experimenting with how physical and digital space can better interact.
 Digital technology has radically changed how and where most of us work, but the physical spaces we work in haven’t kept up with that transformation.

 R/GA's Bob Greenberg looks at an office model.

-The theme of the 15th Venice Architecture Biennale is "Reporting from the Front".
-As Biennale director Alejandro Aravena explains, "There are several battles that need to be won and several frontiers that need to be expanded in order to improve the quality of the built environment and consequently people’s quality of life.
+The theme of the 15th Venice Architecture Biennale was "Reporting from the Front".
+As Biennale director Alejandro Aravena explained, "There are several battles that need to be won and several frontiers that need to be expanded in order to improve the quality of the built environment and consequently people’s quality of life.
 We will present cases and practices where creativity was used to take the risk to go even for a tiny victory, because when the problem is big, just a one-millimeter improvement is relevant."